-- " BKM's ratings could be downgraded as a result of a BCA downgrade or because of fewer notches of rating uplift from our Advanced LGF analysis. - " A downgrade of BKM's BCA could result from lower capitalization; pressure on BKM's profitability; more aggressive risk-taking based on the greater flexibility afforded by the sector's specific law amended in 2015 that would hurt the bank's asset quality; or a reduction in liquid resources to an extent that it weakens BKM's combined liquidity profile. - " BKM's ratings may also be downgraded if there is a change in its liability structure, particularly if the amount of junior senior debt outstanding declines relative to the bank's balance sheet such that it results in a meaningful increase in the loss severity for BKM's deposits and counterparty risk liabilities.
+- " BKM's ratings could be downgraded as a result of a BCA downgrade or because of fewer notches of rating uplift from our Advanced LGF analysis. - " A downgrade of BKM's BCA could result from lower capitalisation; pressure on BKM's profitability; more aggressive risk-taking based on the greater flexibility afforded by the sector's specific law amended in 2015, which would hurt the bank's asset quality; or a reduction in liquid resources to an extent that it weakens BKM's combined liquidity profile. - " BKM's ratings may also be downgraded if there is a change in its liability structure, particularly if the amount of junior senior debt outstanding declines relative to the bank's balance sheet such that it results in a meaningful increase in the loss severity for BKM's deposits and counterparty risk liabilities.

 This publication does not announce a credit rating action.
-For any credit ratings referenced in this publication, please see the ratings tab on the issuer/entity page on www.moodys.com for the most updated credit rating action information and rating history.
+For any credit ratings referenced in this publication, please see the issuer/deal page on https://ratings.moodys.com for the most updated credit rating action information and rating history.